The Practice of Peace

 ‘peace I leave you, my peace I give to you; I give to you not as the world gives’ (John 14:27).

 In my vocation as an Anglican Priest, I work across church and ‘secular’ worlds.
 A foundational question which has shaped much of my vocation has been how we can take a holistic approach to living peacefully.

 Practicing peace is clearly not unique to Christians, and I do much of my work in a secular world that does not necessarily share my Christian faith.
 But I do believe that, for followers of Jesus, ‘practicing peace’ is a theological imperative.
 What does Jesus mean when he says, ‘I give to you [my peace] not as the world gives’?

 The French American thinker Rene Girard observed that human beings are highly imitative (mimetic).
 We not only imitate each other’s behaviours, we also imitate each other’s desires (advertisers know this).
 This leads to competition, rivalry, escalating anxiety and violence.
 Left unrestrained, this is an existential threat to societies and communities need mechanisms to deal with it.

-Girard proposed that one of the primary ways societies restore peace is by finding a common enemy to blame, demonise or scapegoat (a 'unity against' dynamic).
+Girard proposed that one of the primary ways societies throughout history have restored peace is by finding a common enemy to blame, demonise or scapegoat when we are experiencing conflict.
 We might not agree on everything but we can sure agree that the ‘other’ is a problem.
-Naturally we do this unconsciously and we develop myths to justify our own violence.
-This is precisely the violent dynamic of peace-making that gets Jesus crucified.
+Naturally we do this unconsciously and we develop self-justifying stories (myths) to rationalise our violence.
+This is precisely the violent dynamic of 'peace-making' that gets Jesus crucified.
 The remarkable thing about Jesus, however, is that he does not return violence with violence.
-The resurrection announces forgiveness and the defeat of the ‘powers’ of violence.
-We can really only see this clearly in the resurrection.
-It gives us a new position from which to read human history.
-We only see the problem in light of its solution.

 The photographs on this web site were taken by Michael Wood at